jingliangc/jingliangc.github.io/_publications/densecavoid.md

 date: 2020-09-12
 venue: 'Journal 1'
 paperurl: 'https://ieeexplore.ieee.org/document/9197379'
-citation: 'Sathyamoorthy, A.J.*, Liang, J.*, Patel, U., Guan, T., Chandra, R. and Manocha, D., 2020, May.
+citation: 'Liang, J.*, Sathyamoorthy, A.J.*, Patel, U., Guan, T., Chandra, R. and Manocha, D., 2020, May.
 Densecavoid: Real-time navigation in dense crowds using anticipatory behaviors.
 In 2020 IEEE International Conference on Robotics and Automation (ICRA) (pp. 11345-11352).
 IEEE.'
 ---
 <!-- This paper is about the number 1.
 The number 2 is left for future work. -->